Water Well Specific Capacity (T)

 If you have questions, send an email to firstname.lastname@example.org.

-If you need a consulting hydrogeologist to perform a task using specific capacity data, send an email to the above address.
+If you need a consulting hydrogeologist to calculate transmissivity from your specific capacity data, send an email to the above address.
 Capabilities include remote work.

 Posted April 30, 2018.
 Latest revision August 25, 2018